 Private Domain Registration

-Private domain registration, also called ID Protection, Whois Privacy or Whois Guard is increasingly becoming essential due to the ever growing internet scam.
-Private domain registration helps protect the registrant from the wide internet scam and spam by hiding his personal contact information from the public whois record.
+This is also called ID Protection, Whois Privacy or Whois Guard.
+Private domain registration is increasingly becoming essential due to the ever growing internet scam.
+It helps protect the registrant from the wide internet scam and spam by hiding his personal contact information from the public whois record.

 The .ug domain registry does not primarily implement private domain registrations.